zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 > because 1.
 RTO is comparable for both Global database and global table but 2.
 Aurora has one primary region for Read and Write and other regions can only do read which means order update/write in other regions wont be possible except primary region but with DynamoDb global table Instead of writing your own code, you could create a global table consisting of your three Region-specific CustomerProfiles tables.
 DynamoDB would then automatically replicate data changes among those tables so that changes to CustomerProfiles data in one Region would seamlessly propagate to the other Regions.
 In addition, if one of the AWS Regions were to become temporarily unavailable, your customers could still access the same CustomerProfiles data in the other Regions. https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GlobalTables.html
 >
 > So Dynamodb Global Table is true answer here

+=>You can create on-demand backups of your Amazon DynamoDB tables, or you can enable continuous backups using **point-in-time recovery**.
+Point-in-time recovery helps protect your DynamoDB tables from accidental write or delete operations.
+With point-in-time recovery, you don't have to worry about creating, maintaining, or scheduling on-demand backups.
+For example, suppose that a test script writes accidentally to a production DynamoDB table.
+With point-in-time recovery, you can restore that table to any point in time during the last 35 days.
+DynamoDB maintains incremental backups of your table.

+> 例题
+>
+> A company runs a shopping application that uses Amazon DynamoDB to store customer information.
+In case of data corruption, a solutions architect needs to design a solution that meets a recovery point objective (RPO) of 15 minutes and a recovery time objective (RTO) of 1 hour.
+What should the solutions architect recommend to meet these requirements?
+>
+>  A. Configure DynamoDB global tables.
+For RPO recovery, point the application to a different AWS Region.
+>
+>  B. Configure DynamoDB point-in-time recovery.
+For RPO recovery, restore to the desired point in time.
+>
+>  C. Export the DynamoDB data to Amazon S3 Glacier on a daily basis.
+For RPO recovery, import the data from S3 Glacier to DynamoDB.
+>
+>  D. Schedule Amazon Elastic Block Store (Amazon EBS) snapshots for the DynamoDB table every 15 minutes.
+For RPO recovery, restore the DynamoDB table by using the EBS snapshot.

 **TTL**: Automatically delete items after an expiry timestamp